Ischemia

 Peripheral Ischemia Tests

-Treatment for Ischemia at RUSH
+Treatment for Ischemia at Rush

-If your diagnostic tests reveal blockages, your provider may refer you to RUSH’s ischemia clinic.
+If your diagnostic tests reveal blockages, your provider may refer you to Rush’s ischemia clinic.
 In the clinic, cardiologists and vascular surgeons work with you to develop a treatment plan based on your needs.

 Our goal with treatment is to relieve your symptoms and prevent other health complications.
 Left untreated, ischemia may lead to the following health problems:

-At RUSH, you’ll start by discussing your treatment options with your provider.
+You’ll start by discussing your treatment options with your provider.
 This could include:

 Interventional and Surgical Procedures

-RUSH Excellence in Ischemia Care
+Rush Excellence in Ischemia Care